cattlepi/cattlepi/README.md

  * [initramfs-tools](https://manpages.debian.org/jessie/initramfs-tools/initramfs-tools.8.en.html) to build the initramfs ramdisk image that will be used.
 You can learn more about it [here](https://www.kernel.org/doc/Documentation/early-userspace/README) and [here](https://archive.is/20130104033427/http://www.linuxfordevices.com/c/a/Linux-For-Devices-Articles/Introducing-initramfs-a-new-model-for-initial-RAM-disks/).
  * [unionfs-fuse](http://manpages.ubuntu.com/manpages/trusty/man8/unionfs-fuse.8.html) - the final root filesystem is a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) [union](https://en.wikipedia.org/wiki/UnionFS) filesystem.
 The union has two layers: a bottom, read-only, one mounted with the **rootfs** image, and a top, copy-on-write, read/write **tmpfs**.
  * [squashfs-tools](http://tldp.org/HOWTO/SquashFS-HOWTO/index.html) - used for the bottom layer of the root union file system.
 SquashFs is a compressed, read-only file system.

+Raspberry Pi is a trademark of the [Raspberry Pi Foundation](https://www.raspberrypi.org/)